 Major Legal Challenges Facing Oral History In The Digital Age

-Shortly after receiving the subpoenas, Boston College moved to quash the subpoenas issued by the U.S. Attorneys’ Office.
-The interviews being sought were recorded between 2001-2006 with former members of the Irish Republican Army and other paramilitary groups who were participants in the “Troubles” in Northern Ireland beginning in 1969.
-The promise made to all interviewees was that their interviews would remain confidential until their death.
+The events that triggered this lengthy litigation began In May, 2011 when subpoenas were served on Boston College by the U.S. Attorneys’ Office for certain interviews conducted by the Belfast Project.
+The interviews sought were recorded from 2001-2006 with former members of the Irish Republican Army and Loyalist paramilitary groups who participated in the “Troubles” in Northern Ireland.
+Shortly after receiving the subpoenas, Boston College filed a motion to quash.
+The promise that had been made to all interviewees was that their interviews would remain confidential until their death.
 A book by the Director of the Belfast Project and a public admission by one of the IRA interviewees about an unsolved murder apparently prompted the Police Service of Northern Ireland to seek access to some of the interviews collected by the Belfast Project.
-Pursuant to a Mutual Legal Assistance Treaty, the United States Government at the request of the United Kingdom initially served Boston College with subpoenas for the interviews of Dolours Price and Brendan Hughes.
-The interviews with the Hughes were promptly turned over because he had died.
+Pursuant to a Mutual Legal Assistance Treaty, the United States at the request of the United Kingdom initially served Boston College with subpoenas for the interviews of Dolours Price and Brendan Hughes.
+The interviews with Hughes were promptly turned over because he had died.
 In August, 2011 additional subpoenas were served seeking “any and all interviews containing information about the abduction and death of Mrs. Jean McConville.”
 The primary basis for Boston College’s motion to have the subpoenas quashed was the pledge of confidentiality that had been extended to all interviewees and the chilling effect that compelled disclosure would have upon future research.
 They emphasized that if the continued flow of information to both journalists and scholars about controversial issues was constricted, society in general would be negatively impacted by such restrictions upon free speech.

 In a lengthy opinion, a three judge panel for the First Circuit rejected all three causes of actions brought by the researchers.
-The most important rejection in this case and for the pending appeal by Boston College was the court’s response to the researchers’ constitutional challenge.
+The most important rejection in this case and for the subsequent appeal by Boston College was the court’s response to the researchers’ constitutional challenge.
 Under the First Amendment, Moloney and McIntyre claimed that they had a constitutionally protected freedom “…to impart historically important information for the benefit of the American public without the threat of adverse government reaction.”
 They buttressed this claim by arguing that they had an academic research privilege that was akin to a reporter’s privilege.
 They also maintained that if the interviews were turned over their lives might be at risk as well as those of some of the interviewees.